jeddnugent/helenyoseph-portfolio/README.md

 # **Photography Portfolio Website**
-Demo version of this web app can be found here [Vercel Demo](https://helenyoseph-portfolio.vercel.app).
+Website can be found here [here](https://helenyoseph-portfolio.vercel.app).

-Currently working with client to interate through different versions and designs for the website.

-This is a website created as a digital portfolio for photographer [Helen Yoseph](https://www.instagram.com/helentigest/)
+Single page react website created for concert photographer [Helen Yoseph](https://www.instagram.com/helentigest/).
+This website is intended to serve as a landing page and portfolio of her work and more dynamically and professionally display her photos in the effort to attract new clients and opportunities

 ---
 ### **Tech Stack**